-An economic downturn, a weather event or another unpredictable happening such as the coronavirus crisis has affected the company's sales, profitability, or its ability to succeed as a business.
-The company needs to save money but the employer has decided that he cannot operate without the current number of employees.
+An economic downturn, a weather event or another unpredictable happening such as the coronavirus crisis has affected the company's sales, profitability, or its ability to succeed, or even operate, as a business.
+The company needs to save money but the employer has decided that they cannot operate successfully without the current number of employees.

-Thus, an employee layoff, employee furloughs, or any solution that will affect his ability to serve customers and create the product are not viable choices for the business.
+Thus, employee layoffs, employee furloughs, or any solution that will affect their ability to serve customers and create the product are not viable choices for the business.
 In a salary reduction situation, employees are generally not happy with the pay cut.
-But, depending on the economic circumstances, they may appreciate keeping their jobs.
+But, depending on the economic circumstances, they may appreciate keeping their jobs, and especially, their benefits.

 When a company pursues a salary reduction course of action, however, employees expect the pay cuts to affect all employees—especially when they're told the cuts are across the board.